KirillTregubov/Eventure/README.md

   <h3 align="center">Eventure</h3>

   <p align="center">
     A next-generation Event Platform.
-Submitted to [Hack the 6ix 2022](https://hackthe6ix2022.devpost.com/).
+Submitted to <a href="https://hackthe6ix2022.devpost.com/">Hack the 6ix 2022</a>.
     <br />
     <a href="https://github.com/KirillTregubov/hackthe6ix/issues">Report a Bug</a>
   </p>